 Effective financial planning is about building your prosperity progressively and continually.
 It requires establishing specific objectives, saving regularly, making an investment for those benefits, defending your resources.
 There are, however, some worryingly typical financial planning errors that can keep you from doing any good to your cash.

-If you are not working with a financial advisor that has experience and a know how in your money matters, it is easy to get some things wrong.
-Often the errors occur because of bad information or because of false information that may be approved on by individuals that mean well but really don’t understand what they are referring to.
+If you are not working with a financial advisor that has the experience and know-how in your money matters, it is easy to get some things wrong.
+Often the errors occur because of bad information or because of false information that may be approved on by individuals that mean well but don’t understand what they are referring to.

-- Buying investment from buddies & relatives- How many of us have been a victim of demands from our loved ones to purchase investment products from them – only to repent our decision later on?
-Not only do products more often than not end up being highly priced, but you often get trapped on spending on same type of investment plans that may hold no value some years down the line.
+How many of us have been a victim of demands from our loved ones to purchase investment products from them – only to repent our decision later on?
+Not only do products more often than not end up being highly-priced, but you often get trapped on spending on the same type of investment plans that may hold no value some years down the line.

-- Not only is this bad for your financial figure, but it also might result in a bigger loss – that of a friendship!
-While your buddy may have sold you a policy under ‘month end sales pressure’, it just might result in a lasting break down of trust between you and him/her when you recognise that the product was not worth your expenditure.
+Not only is this bad for your financial figure, but it also might result in a bigger loss – than of a friendship!
+While your buddy may have sold you a policy under ‘month-end sales pressure’, it just might result in a lasting break down of trust between you and him/her when you recognize that the product was not worth your expenditure.

-- Living on borrowed Money- Using credit cards to fulfil requirements has become somewhat of a trend nowadays.
+Using credit cards to fulfill requirements has become somewhat of a trend nowadays.
 More people are opting for it for the convenience that it offers of spending now and paying later.
-But this has led many people to fall into a debt trap as people spend more that what they can pay for.
-Once you don’t pay on time or make staggered payments, the credit card interest rates start playing a havoc with your finances.
-They are usually very high and and if not paid fully, can drain your finances and effect your CIBIL score.
+But this has led many people to fall into a debt trap as people spend more than what they can pay for.
+Once you don’t pay on time or make staggered payments, the credit card interest rates start playing havoc with your finances.
+They are usually very high and if not paid fully, can drain your finances and affect your CIBIL score.

-- Treating Home Equity like a Piggy Bank- Refinancing and taking cash out on it means giving away possession to someone else.
+Refinancing and taking cash out on it means giving away possession to someone else.
 It also costs you lots of money in interest and fees.
 Smart property owners want to build equity, not create payments in perpetuity.
-In addition, you’ll end up spending way more for your house than it’s worth, which virtually helps to ensure that you won’t come out on top when you decide to sell.
+Also, you’ll end up spending way more for your house than it’s worth, which virtually helps to ensure that you won’t come out on top when you decide to sell.

 Failing to determine tax concerns – different investment plans offer different tax benefits at different times.
-Lots of individuals think that tax benefits now are valuable, but for some individuals, it may be more useful to pay the taxation up front and then take out the cash, without taxation, later on.
+Lots of individuals think that tax benefits now are valuable, but for some individuals, it may be more useful to pay the tax upfront and then take out the cash, without taxation, later on.